 Install new hardwood floors

-Hardwoods like bamboo wood flooring can make your kitchen feel brand new and even brighter than before.
+Using hardwoods like bamboo flooring in kitchens can make your kitchen feel brand new and even brighter than before.
 They also give your home a more modern look than the average tile.

 Paint your cabinets